 Up until the recently-announced changes, anyone that sold their primary home did not have to report it on their income tax return.

-However, starting with the 2016 tax year you will be required to report basic information such as date of acquisition, date of sale, proceeds of disposition and a description of the property on your income tax and benefit return—generally, this return is due by late April 2017—in order to qualify for the principal residence exemption.
+However, starting with the 2016 tax year you will be required to report basic information such as date of acquisition, date of sale, proceeds of disposition and a description of the property on your income tax and benefit return in order to qualify for the principal residence exemption.

-This reporting requirement will now apply to every property sold in Canada, even if the entire gain is fully protected by the principal residence exemption.
+This reporting requirement will now apply to every property sold in Canada 2016 and onwards, even if the entire gain is fully protected by the principal residence exemption.

 4. Is there a penalty for not reporting?